-Figure 1 The drainage basin hydrologic cycle .
-Figure 2.
-Concept map of the water cycle in the human-impacted Buffalo - River drainage basin as it is portrayed in the ground-water tutor 4 Figure 3.
-The alluvial aquifers of Kansas.
-Figure 4.
-The water table defined the upper saturated part of an unconfined - alluvial aquifer.
-11 Figure 5.
-Hydraulic head is equivalent to the elevation of the water table above - sea level 12 Figure 6.
-Porosity is the relative amount of void space or the space between the - sediment grains in the alluvial aquifer and is usually expressed as a percentage of the bulk volume (the space occupied by the grains and the voids) 12 Figure 7.
-Darcy's law is a fundamental equation of ground-water flow 13 Figure 8.
-Science concepts and their relationship in the contaminant discovery - phase of the interactive ground-water tutor.
-15 Figure 9.
-A cone of depression (shown in red in plan view) forms when a - production well is pumped because water is being withdrawn from the aquifer than it is being replenished by ground-water flow (shown by the blue arrows).
-16 Figure 10.
-A cone of impression (shown in red in plan view) forms when an - injection well is pumped because water is being added to the aquifer at a rate faster than it can move away from the well (shown by the blue arrows in plan view) 16 Figure 11.
-Capture zone created by pumping a production well.
-Figure 12.
-Capture zone created by pumping a production and injection well couplet Figure 13.
-A zone of influence created by the addition of water to the aquifer from an injection well 18 Figure 14.
-The pump-and-treat method of remediation using production wells only to remove contamination from an aquifer 18 Figure 15.
-The pump-and-treat method of remediation using a production-injection well couplet to remove contamination from an aquifer 18 Figure 16.
-Science concepts and their relationship in the aquifer remediation phase of the interactive ground-water tutor.
-20 Figure 17.
-The Map View screen is the interface between the user and the ground- water model of the spill site vicinity 21 Figure 18.
-Outline of the sections in the HTML pages that pertain to Phase 1 of the ground-water tutor.
-22 Figure 19.
-Outline of the sections in the HTML pages that pertain to Phase 2 of the ground-water tutor.
-22 Figure 20.
-To start the ground-water tutor open the file gwTitlePage to access the HTML pages and gwTutor to open the JAVA application ground-water model 24 Figure 21.
-Introduction to the pipeline-spill problem to be solved by the student 25
+Figure 1.
+The drainage basin hydrologic cycle Figure 2.
+Concept map of the water cycle in the human-impacted Buffalo River drainage basin as it is portrayed in the ground-water tutor Figure 3.
+The alluvial aquifers of Kansas11 Figure 4.
+The water table defined the upper saturated part of an unconfined alluvial aquifer Figure 5.
+Hydraulic head is equivalent to the elevation of the water table above sea level Figure 6.
+Porosity is the relative amount of void space or the space between the sediment grains in the alluvial aquifer and is usually expressed as a percentage of the bulk volume (the space occupied by the grains r: 7 and the voids) Figure /.
+Darcy's law is fundamental equation of ground-water flow Figure 8.
+Subsidiary science concepts and their relationship in the contaminant Eigung 0 discovery phase of Plume Busters Figure 9.
+The pump-and-treat method of remediation using production wells Eigura 10 The pump and treat method of remediation using a production rigule 10. injection well couplet to remove contamination from an equifor Figure 11 Capture zone created by pumping a production well Figure 12 Capture zone created by pumping a production well riguie 12. couplet 16 Figure 13 A cone of depression forms when a production well is pumped I Iguie 15. because water is being withdrawn from the aquifer than it is being replenished by ground-water flow.
+Figure 14.
+A cone of impression forms when an injection well is pumped 119010 111 because water is being added to the aquifer at a rate faster than it can move away from the well Figure 15.
+A zone of influence created by addition of water to the aquifer from U an injection well Figure 16.
+Subsidiary science concepts and their relationship in the aquifer - remediation phase of the interactive ground-water tutor Figure 17.
+The Map View screen is the interface between the user and the ground-water model of the spill site vicinity Figure 18.
+Navigation bar layout for the Grade 11-12 version of Plume Busters Figure 19.
+Navigation bar layout for the college undergraduate non-hydrogeology major version of Plume Busters Figure 20.
+Navigation bar layout for the college undergraduate hydrogeology major version of Plume Busters Figure 21.
+To start the ground-water tutor open the file PlumeBusters to access the HTML pages and PlumeBusters to open the JAVA application ground-water model Figure 22.
+Introduction to the pipeline-spill problem to be solved by the student 23